Willkommenskultur: Foreign perspectives

 The Guardian distinguishes two meanings of the term welcoming culture:

 Originally it was meant to attract people from abroad to Germany to compensate for a huge shortage of skilled workers, particularly in sparsely populated areas.
-Since the beginning of the European refugee crisis in 2015, the term was being used to promote assistance for millions of refugees coming to Germany, who were received by highly visible posters "refugees welcome", and by actual help of any kind, mainly on private initiative of uncountable German citizens.
+Since the beginning of the European refugee crisis in 2015, the term was being used to promote assistance for millions of refugees coming to Germany, who were received by highly visible posters reading "refugees welcome", and by actual help of any kind, mainly on the private initiative of countless German citizens.

 The French daily Libération adds that the word "welcome culture" was originally created decades ago in the tourism industry.
 According to this view "welcome culture" would also be a Germanisation of the technical term Hospitality Management.

 The New York Times suggested that Chancellor Angela Merkel was also laying the foundation for new "hyphenated German" groups, namely "the Syrian-Germans, Iraqi-Germans, Afghan-Germans", alluding to the phenomenon of hyphenated American identities.
-The concept has dramatically increased the sphere of influence of Germany.